aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 You can control aspects of the algorithm, which impact running time:

-- Number of Evaluation Points: Specify the number of evaluation points via ``pt_no_of_evalupoints``.
+- Number of evaluation points: Specify the number of evaluation points via ``pt_no_of_evalupoints``.
 This regulates when performing the tree search how many of the possible splits in the feature space are considered.
 If the ``pt_no_of_evalupoints`` is smaller than the number of distinct values of a certain feature, the algorithm visits fewer splits, thus increasing computational efficiency.

-- Tree Depth: Specify the admissible depth of the tree via the keyword argument ``pt_depth``.
+- Tree depth: Specify the admissible depth of the tree via the keyword argument ``pt_depth``.

-- Parallel Execution: Run the program in parallel.
+- Parallel execution: Run the program in parallel.
 You can set the number of processes via the keyword argument ``_int_how_many_parallel``.
 By default, the number is set equal to the 80 percent of the number of logical cores on your machine.

-- Numba Optimization: A further speed up is accomplished through Numba.
+- Numba optimization: A further speed up is accomplished through Numba.
 Numba is a Python library, which translates Python functions to optimized machine code at runtime.
 By default, the program uses Numba.
 To disable Numba, set ``_int_with_numba`` to False.

 .. list-table::